Enjoy the process

 Self-exploration for female pleasure

 Self-exploration has been a huge taboo subject for women over the course of history.
 Women have been told not to do it, that’s it’s dirty, sometimes even dangerous.
-Not surprising female pleasure was seldom talked about until recently.
-How women feel during sex and what they need to climax differs dramatically from person to person, and knowing what works for you is a great way to stay sexually satisfied being alone or with a partner
+Unsurprisingly, the female pleasure was seldom talked about until recently.
+How women feel during sex and what stimulation they need to climax differs dramatically from person to person, and knowing what works for you is a great way to stay sexually satisfied being alone or with a partner

 Toys for better sex

-Toys are a great way to make sex more pleasurable, bringing a new and funny dimension into the bedroom.
-It can help couples explore their bodies in different ways while keeping it light and fun.
+Toys are a great way to make sex more pleasurable, bringing a new and funny dimension into the bedroom, no matter what position you're into.
+It can help couples explore their bodies in different ways while keeping the journey to orgasm light and fun.
 Because women are so different one from the other, toys can help your partner find what works best for you and therefore increase sexual pleasure in bed.
+A quick tip: if you think you've tried everything in or around your vagina — go for some safe anal play; you might love it more than you think you would...

 Foreplay to increase pleasure in bed

 The importance of foreplay cannot be underestimated.
 While men can become sexually aroused and “ready” within seconds, for most women, that is simply not the case.
 Foreplay includes hugging, kissing, caresses and this is what allows the vagina to start lubricating which is essential for comfortable sex.
 Apart from that, foreplay is essential for the clitoris to become “erect,” just like the penis, and ready for an orgasm.
 For this to happen, communication is key.
-Tell your partner what you need to get aroused, talk about your erogenous zones.
-Without sufficient foreplay sex can be painful, unsatisfactory and uncomfortable.
+Tell your partner what you need to get aroused, talk about your erogenous zones and orgasms.
+Without sufficient foreplay, sex can be painful, unsatisfactory and uncomfortable.

 Women’s sexual satisfaction is something we can definitely work on.
-Sometimes females are left in the background of pleasure, like an afterthought or a secondary character.
-We should understand the importance of being sexually satisfied, and start talking about what we want in bed with our partners.
+Sometimes female groups are still left in the background of pleasure, like afterthoughts or secondary characters.
+We should understand the importance of everything intimate, from a single touch to being completely sexually satisfied, and start talking about what we want in bed with our partners.